jkomoros/boardgame/README.md

 Because most of the logic for moves that embed `moves.FinishTurn` lives in methods on gameState and playerState, it's common to not need to override the `Legal` or `Apply` methods on `moves.FinishTurn` at all.
 You can see this in practice on memory's `MoveFinishTurn` which simply embeds `moves.FinishTurn`.

+##### Other move types

+moves.Base, moves.CurrentPlayer, and moves.FinsihTurn are only three types of moves defined in the moves package.
+There are a number of others that are useful in other contexts.
+More detail about how to use some of them is covered below in the Phases section.

 #### Worked Move Example

 Let's look at a fully-worked example of defining a specific move from memory: